aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Battle flow/LevelUpMessage.md

 # LevelUpMessage
-This is a static coroutine that is part of the [AddExperience](../Battle%20flow/Terminal%20coroutines/AddExperience.md) when a rank up occurs.
+This is a static coroutine that is part of [AddExperience](../Battle%20flow/Terminal%20coroutines/AddExperience.md) when a rank up occurs.
 Some ranks also have special level up bonuses that are signaled via this method which may end up calling [SetText](../../SetText/SetText.md) in [dialogue mode](../../SetText/Dialogue%20mode.md#dialogue-mode)

 > NOTE: This coroutine expects [flagvar](../../Flags%20arrays/flagvar.md) 0 to be set to 0 so the caller can yield on it.
 It will be set to 1 at the very end to inform the caller of its completion.